 • Small volume

-LifeLine’s Digital Shock Suspension Pump is our top pick because it’s one of the cheapest around, but functions as well as many more expensive models.
+LifeLine’s Digital Shock Suspension Pump is our top budget pick because it’s one of the cheapest around, but functions as well as many more expensive models.
 This is because it is basically the same pump used by the likes of RockShox and Fox, just with a different sticker and a lower price.

 It is accurate and easy to read, and it’s reasonably comfortable to use.
 There’s a bleed valve to get rid of excess pressure and a long enough hose to get into awkward spots.
 On the flip side, the stock battery doesn’t last long (replacing with a quality brand should fix this), there’s no ‘off’ button, and it can get turned on accidentally in a bag or toolbox.
 The volume is also fairly small – we counted 100 strokes to get to 81psi in a fork (although it depends on the fork and travel).